Aaron Rodgers’ future with the Packers is in doubt; Whats Next?

 Rodgers has always liked to be the center of attention, he has a somewhat condescending manner and this time is no exception.

 I’m in the minority who thinks Rodgers will extend his contract and stay in Green Bay.
-If he does get out of the Packers, the most likely destination I see is Pittsburgh.
+If he ever leaves the Packers, the most likely destination I see is Pittsburgh.

 And in case he ever retires, which I don’t think will happen, I leave you WITH THE BEST PLAYS OF AARON RODGERS’ CAREER.